moliver28/research-handbook/content/handbook/engineering/development/sec/secure/composition-analysis.md

 1. As a DRI the engineer is expected to perform several duties:
     1. Drive the design & development of the feature
     1. Maintain a clear & concise issue description
-    1. Communicate the status of the epic and its issues as [seen here](/handbook/engineering/workflow/#updating-workflow-labels-throughout-development) and [above](#indicating-status-and-raising-risk)
+    1. Communicate the status of the epic and its issues as described in the [engineering workflow guide](/handbook/engineering/workflow/#updating-workflow-labels-throughout-development) and [above](#indicating-status-and-raising-risk)
     1. Collaborate with stakeholders; Product, UX, Community, Sales & Support